use-the-fork/synapse/docs/prompts/index.md

 # Prompts

-For a detailed explanation of how prompts work please see the [prompts section under agents](/agents/prompts).
+For a detailed explanation of how prompts work, please refer to the [Prompts section under Agents](/agents/prompts).

-Synapse comes with some prebuilt Agent prompts as well as prompt parts that you can include in your own prompt views.
-All prompts can included using the blade `@include` tag and referencing synapse ie: `@include('synapse::Parts.OutputSchema')`
+Synapse includes several prebuilt agent prompts and prompt parts that can be integrated into your custom prompt views.
+You can include these prompts using Blade's `@include` directive by referencing Synapse, for example: `@include('synapse::Parts.OutputSchema')`.

 - [Agent Prompts](/prompts/agents)
 - [Prompt Parts](/prompts/parts)